mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 @anyone __________describe YM data collection__________

+(keep this ->) The land cover classes included in the analysis were rice, maize, cassava, sunflower, sorghum, urban, forest, shrub, tidal, cotton, water, and millet.
+Classes excluded due to irrelevance or insufficient data included 'Don't know', 'Other (specify later)', 'water body', 'large building', and several others which were either ambiguous or represented a negligible fraction of the data.

 ### Satellite Imagery
 Satellite imagery was obtained from the Sentinel-2 satellite constellation, which provides high-resolution multispectral data at 10-meter spatial resolution.
 The imagery was acquired over the study area during the growing season, capturing the spectral characteristics of different crop types.
 The Sentinel-2 data were pre-processed to remove noise and atmospheric effects, ensuring that the spectral information was accurate and reliable for classification purposes.

 In our study, cloud and cloud shadow contamination was mitigated using the 's2cloudless' machine learning model on the Google Earth Engine platform.
 Cloudy pixels were identified using a cloud probability mask, with pixels having a probability above 50% classified as clouds.
 To detect cloud shadows, we used the Near-Infrared (NIR) spectrum to flag dark pixels not identified as water as potential shadow pixels.
 The projected shadows from the clouds were identified using a directional distance transform based on the solar azimuth angle from the image metadata.
 A combined cloud and shadow mask was refined through morphological dilation, creating a buffer zone to ensure comprehensive coverage.
 This mask was applied to the Sentinel-2 surface reflectance data to exclude all pixels identified as clouds or shadows, enhancing the reliability of the dataset for environmental analysis.

 Monthly composites were collected for January through August of 2023 for the the bands B2, B6, B8, B11, and B12.
+We also calcuate the Enhanced Vegetation Index (EVI) and 'hue' the color spectrum value.
+This computed hue value provides the basic color as perceived in the color wheel, from red, through green, blue, and back to red.
 Due to the high prevelence of clouds in the region, we used linear interpolation to fill in missing data in the time series using `xr_fresh` [@xr_fresh_2021].
 These bands were selected based on their relevance to crop type classification and their ability to capture the unique spectral signatures of different crops.
 The composites were used to generate time series features for each pixel in the study area, providing valuable information on the temporal dynamics of crop growth and development.

 ### Time Series Features
 Time series features capture the temporal dynamics of crop growth and development, providing valuable information on the phenological patterns of different crops.
 We leverage the time series nature of the satellite imagery to extract relevant features for crop type classification.